Projective Process Monism

 Expansion rate of the universe H₀ = 70.9 km/s/Mpc Cosmologists measuring the expansion rate get two conflicting answers depending on the method — the "Hubble tension."
 The framework derives a specific value from geometry that predicts this discrepancy.

-Fine structure constant α = 1/(137.6 ± 1.3) The fine structure constant governs how atoms hold together and how light interacts with matter.
-The framework predicts its value from geometry plus two measured cosmological quantities.
-Central error: 0.4%.
+Fine structure constant α−1 = 137.036 The fine structure constant governs how atoms hold together and how light interacts with matter.
+The framework derives it through three independent geometric routes — heat-kernel volume ratios, gravitational inversion, and instanton topology — each agreeing with the observed value to within ~0.5%.

 Dark matter candidate Sterile neutrino, 6–14 keV The framework predicts a specific dark matter particle at a specific mass.
 That particle would produce a 3.5 keV X-ray signal — matching an anomalous line already observed in galaxy cluster spectra.